 Channel catfishing can begin three years after initial stocking.
 Harvest should not exceed 15 fish per acre.

 are trophy fish and highly sought by anglers.
 These fish can be stocked into farm ponds and will cause no harm.
 Neither species will reproduce, however, and they must be stocked periodically if the population is to be maintained.
 Walleye

-are often stocked in ponds although they usually produce little fishing, seldom grow to acceptable size in ponds and compete directly with bass.
-They are not recommended
+are often stocked in ponds although they usually produce little fishing, seldom grow to acceptable size in ponds and compete directly with Largemouth Bass

 Bullheads are also popular with Iowa anglers, but should not be stocked

 in ponds.
 Bullheads often become over-crowded, are very slow growing and muddy the water.